 To ensure that BLD, Agoric’s native staking token, is well-distributed among high-quality validators, DCF will engage in a delegation program to select a cohort of validators using defined criteria and program requirements.
 The DCF will endeavor to frequently rebalance delegations to incentivize the healthiest validator set.
-Applicants will need to complete a questionnaire (the DCF Delegation Application), which will then be considered and scored against the stated criteria.
+Applicants will need to complete a questionnaire, which will then be considered and scored against the stated criteria.
 The responses to the questionnaire will be used to periodically review the resilience of the network and to assist in development of a maturity model that will help inform DCF how best to deploy capital to support the network.

 The primary goal of this effort is to support a diverse, secure, decentralized network.
 A secondary goal is to generate revenue to help support and sustain foundation activities into the future.
 DCF believes that transparency and collaboration enhance security and will provide and expect it from validators.
 To achieve our goals, the DCF will:

 - Encourage and support emerging contributors to the network who demonstrate expertise in the Agoric protocol.

 - Look for recent and historic contributions on Discord, GitHub, or on social media to the evolution of the protocol.